filesender/filesender/CONTRIBUTE.md

 		… todo …

 We've been lucky to have the help of many people through the years.
-SimpleSAMLphp wouldn't have reached so far without them, and we want to thank them from here.
+FileSender wouldn't have reached so far without them, and we want to thank them from here.
 Unfortunately, they are so many it is nearly impossible to mention all of them.
 [Github can offer a good summary on who has contributed to the project](https://github.com/filesender/filesender/graphs/contributors?from=2007-09-09&to=2015-09-06&type=c).
 Big thanks to you all!